 by Byron Whetstone, American Direct President and CEO

 Let’s be honest, doors can be a real pain.

 For each door opening, there are dozens of mechanical and electrified components, specified and sourced from multiple manufacturers.
 The end product must meet the design, form, and budget of the architect, security consultant, and end user.
-The general contractor has to coordinate an array of subcontractors, each responsible for a different phase of delivery, installation, and integration.
+The general contractor has to coordinate an array of subcontractors, each responsible for a different phase of delivery, installation, and integration — and each with varying levels of experience and expertise.
 Not to mention the security and IT teams responsible for software implementation, compliance, and ongoing operation and maintenance.